sam-parks/torus-direct-flutter/README.md

         redirectURL);
 ```

-You can now use the TorusDirect to trigger a login with your verifer options:
+You can now use the TorusDirect to trigger a login with your verifier options:

 ```
 torusLoginInfo = await TorusDirect.triggerLogin();